 Ciresi Walburn Foundation for Children Scholarship

 The Ciresi Walburn Foundation for Children Scholarship is a two-year leadership development program for African-American men that involves career experiences, financial support and mentoring that will help the selected young men graduate ready to launch their post-baccalaureate careers.
-Men enrolled at Augsburg University and St. Thomas University are Ciresi Walburn Scholars during their junior and senior years, 12 from the summer of 2018 until they graduate in 2020 and 16 from the summer of 2019 until they graduate in 2021.
+Men enrolled at Augsburg University and University of St. Thomas are Ciresi Walburn Scholars during their junior and senior years:

 Managed by the Minnesota Private College Fund, the program starts off with a 12-week leadership class that concludes with presentations of research findings for nonprofit clients they supported.
 Over the next two years their experiences include a paid summer internship, a retreat, a trip to a national leadership conference, regular cohort meetings, a writing course and networking sessions with prominent African-American businessmen.
 The program is facilitated by Dr. Abdul Omari, a local consultant and expert in leadership and mentoring, and Jamil Lott, a licensed social worker who is skilled at seeing a better version of themselves.